Teacher Appreciation Day

 Enter here for a chance to win the books featured below!

-365 Days of Wonder: Mr. Browne's Book of Precepts By R. J. Palacio
+365 Days of Wonder: Mr. Browne's Precepts By R. J. Palacio

 In Wonder, readers were introduced to memorable English teacher Mr. Browne and his love of precepts.
 This companion book features conversations between Mr. Browne and Auggie, Julian, Summer, Jack Will, and others, giving readers a special peek at their lives after Wonder ends.
 Mr. Browne’s essays and correspondence are rounded out by a precept for each day of the year—drawn from popular songs to children’s books to inscriptions on Egyptian tombstones to fortune cookies.
 His selections celebrate the goodness of human beings, the strength of people’s hearts, and the power of people’s wills.

 There’s something for everyone here, with words of wisdom from such noteworthy people as Anne Frank, Martin Luther King Jr., Confucius, Goethe, Sappho—and over 100 readers of Wonder who sent R. J. Palacio their own precepts.

 I won’t describe what I look like.
 Whatever you’re thinking, it’s probably worse.

 August Pullman was born with a facial difference that, up until now, has prevented him from going to a mainstream school.
 Starting 5th grade at Beecher Prep, he wants nothing more than to be treated as an ordinary kid—but his new classmates can’t get past Auggie’s extraordinary face.
 Wonder begins from Auggie’s point of view but soon switches to include his classmates, his sister, her boyfriend, and others.
 These perspectives converge in a portrait of one community’s struggle with empathy, compassion, and acceptance.